bgoonz/gists-revamp/by-extension/markdown/dad-jokes.md

 ---

-I’ve got a great UDP joke but I’m afraid you wouldn’t get it…
+I've got a great UDP joke but I'm afraid you wouldn't get it...

 ---